sf-wdi-22-23/modules-23/w04-associations-and-auth/d02-homework/exercise.md

 1. In your dev or week-4 folder on your computer, create a file bcrypt_by_itself.js
 2. require (and npm install) bcrypt
-3. assign an empty object to the variable 'user'
+3. In bcrypt_by_itself assign an empty object to the variable 'user'
 4. assign a password of your choosing to the variable 'password'
 5. Implement bcrypt's genSalt and hash functions which should
 	a.
 Add salt to your password